The violence is mild to moderate, barely any blood is seen, and violence is limited to fistfights, shootings and explosions.

 A woman dies in a flaming explosion.
 The camera cuts to show the outside and the building blowing up so we see nothing of her death.

 There is a scene in which a man is shown to have a bomb sewn under his skin.
-When it later explodes although the camera cuts to show the explosion from another window, and the man can still be seen blowing up into a blood red smoke cloud.
+When it later explodes although the camera cuts to show the explosion from another window.

 A man has his legs broken, after being dropped from a small height.
 The breaking is audible and you see his legs crumple under him.

 Despite the nature of these scenes, there is no real gore and there is very, very little blood.
-However, the violence is discussed openly, and the Joker, who's the main perpetrator, often boasts or explains the violence graphically.
-He also declares that people will die and brutally murders several in quick succession.
+However, the violence is discussed openly, and the Joker, who's the main perpetrator, often boasts or explains the violence.
+He also declares that people will die in quick succession.